The King of Fighters '98

-The King of Fighters '98 (KOF '98), subtitled Dream Match Never Ends in Japan or The Slugfest elsewhere, is a 1998 fighting game developed and published by SNK for the Neo Geo systems.
-It is the fifth game in The King of Fighters series and was advertised by SNK as a "special edition" of the series, as it features most of the characters who appeared in the previous games from KOF '94 to '97.
-The game provides no storyline in contrast to the previous games and instead is labelled as a "dream match" like its subtitle, where the player selects a team composed of three characters to participate in The King of Fighters tournament until reaching the boss Rugal Bernstein, even though the character dies in The King of Fighters '95.
-Two fighting styles can be selected to fight and several characters have alternate versions to select with their classic moves from previous games.
+The King of Fighters '98: The Slugfest (KOF '98), known in Japan as The King of Fighters '98: Dream Match Never Ends, is a 1998 fighting game developed and published by SNK for the Neo Geo arcade and home systems.
+It is the fifth game in The King of Fighters series and features most of the characters who appeared in the previous games, from The King of Fighters '94 to The King of Fighters '97.
+The game provides no storyline in contrast to the previous installments.
+Instead, The player selects a team of three characters to participate in The King of Fighters tournament until they reach the boss Rugal Bernstein, even though the character dies in The King of Fighters '95.
+Two fighting styles can be selected, and several characters have alternate versions to select with their classic moves from previous games.